 Christopher will take turkey sandwiches to work, but I take it in a little container.
 In fact, the one in the first and last picture.
 I forgo the bread and eat it right out of the bowl.
 I also pack some cheese and some nice cut up cucumbers and tomatoes for a well rounded lunchie.
 I find that turkey salad soaks up the mayonnaise like a sponge, so I will add some to my container to perk it up. 🙂

-If you make this tasty turkey salad, I hope you enjoy it as much as our friends and family.
+If you make this easy turkey salad, I hope you enjoy it as much as our friends and family.

 May all your dishes be delish!